SonwabileLanga/pretty-web-craft-55/README.md

 ## 👨‍💻 Developer

-Developed by Sihle Langa - A passionate developer creating beautiful and functional web experiences.
+Developed by Sonwabile Langa - A passionate developer creating beautiful and functional web experiences.

 ---